-gWest: The great enigma of Scottish golf - bunkered.co.uk
+gWest: The great enigma of Scottish golf

 “Every penny spent on gWest so far has been spent by the Al Tajir family,” my source added.
 “There are no lenders knocking on the door demanding to see a return on their investment, so they are able to sit and let market forces play out.”

-In the meantime, the resort’s course lies there largely untouched.
-A full-time greens staff is thought to tend to it all year round - but hardly anybody plays it.
+In the meantime, the resort’s course lies there, largely untouched.
+A full-time greens staff tends to it all year round but hardly anybody plays.
 Even its designer, McLay-Kidd, hasn’t seen it for the last seven or eight years.
 Now based in Oregon on the west coast of the USA, Kidd had little to say about the layout.
 “You probably know more about it than I do,” he told me in the course of a brief phone call.

 Some, though, have played it.
 Dean Robertson’s University of Stirling golf team, for example.
 So, too, Scottish European Tour pros David Drydsale and Peter Whiteford.
 Interestingly, Henrik Stenson played it several years ago.
 Previously based in Dubai, Stenson is a friend of Mohsin Al Tajir, who invited him to play during a visit to Scotland.